-Neuronet organises an annual networking and communication event.
-This involves Innovative Medicine Initiative projects that work in the area of neurodegeneration research.
+Neuronet organised an annual networking and communication event.
+This involved Innovative Medicine Initiative projects that work in the area of neurodegeneration research.
 The 2019 event took place at the Alzheimer Europe Conference in The Hague on 24-25 October.

 Click here to download the conference brochure.
 The slide presentations and recordings can be downloaded below.

 Session 1: European research collaboration in Alzheimer’s disease and beyond

 Session 2: From risk to dementia – Understanding disease progression and its causes